Ilir Meta: Impeachment

-Sigurimi's Informer
+Sigurimi Informer

 On 27 July 2022, the Albanian Authority for Information on Former State Security Documents (AIDSSH) forwarded to Parliament the identity of the high profile political figure referred to as “I.M.” in the initial report.

 Two former commissions were established to run background checks on politicians and their ties to the communist regime awarded Meta a “purity certificate”.
 Meta also denied the claims and slammed the Authority for Information on Former State Security Documents, calling it the “Manipulations Authority”.

 Lobbying

-Kronen Zeitung published an article in which Meta is accused of lobbying via a shell company, the article claims Meta paid $700,000 through a Cypriot shell company to gain access to the Inauguration of Donald Trump.
-On January 20, 2017, Meta shared a photo of himself and SMI leader Petrit Vasili at social media during the inauguration of Donald Trump in Capitol, Washington, D.C.
+Kronen Zeitung published an article in which Meta is accused of lobbying via a shell company, the article claims Meta paid $700,000 through a Cypriot shell company to gain access to the 2017 inauguration of Donald Trump.
+On 20 January 2017 Meta shared a photo of himself and SMI leader Petrit Vasili at social media during the inauguration of Donald Trump in Capitol, Washington, D.C..
 Meta claims to have been invited by the Republican Party, but according to a US court documents, "$700,000 of a lawyer (who is) close to Meta went through the off shore company Dorelita Limited.
 Socialist Movement for Integration signed a contract with the alleged lawyer a few weeks prior the Inauguration.

+Arrest

+On 21 October 2024, Ilir Meta was arrested after returning from a news conference in neighboring Kosovo after an investigation was conducted by SPAK on suspicion of corruption, money laundering and hiding personal income and property, according to Freedom Party spokesman Tedi Blushi.
+This marks the second major arrest of a former president in Albania after Sali Berisha’s house arrest.
+On 27 May 2025, he was formally charged with corruption, money laundering, tax evasion and hiding property from authorities.

 Personal life

-Meta is a Bektashi, and adherent to traditional Bektashian values.
+Meta is a Bektashi Muslim, and adherent to traditional Bektashi values.
 He is fluent in Albanian, English and Italian.
 He is an ardent supporter of Celtic FC, often showing his passion for the club on social media.
 In July 2020, he founded the first Celtic Supporters Club in Albania.

-Meta has been married to Monika Kryemadhi since October 1998.
+Meta was married to Monika Kryemadhi until June 2024 when they get divorced, they proclaimed this was caused by political nepotism and other personal consequences.
 They have two daughters and a son.